reyalsyssup/naughts-and-crosses-ai/README.md

 <h3>Features:</h3>
 This bot is fully capable of 2 player, and 1 player vs ai.

+<h3>Disclaimer:</h3>
+This isn't an actual artificial intelligence.
+This simply a basic bot that will win and block player wins.
+Nothing more

 <h3>Usage:</h3>
 Run the python file in your console or run the provided main.exe file When the program runs, you will be greeted with this: <br />